 An air conditioner (AC) keeps your house cool and comfortable by removing heat and humidity from the air.
-As the AC extracts humidity from the air, it produces condensate, or water, in your furnace or air handler.
-This water is typically sent to a drain pan and sent through piping into your home’s drain system.
+As the AC extracts humidity from the air, it generates condensate, or water, in your furnace or air handler.
+This water is usually sent to a drain pan and moved through piping into your home’s drain system.

-As a side effect, an error or sludge buildup could cause the piping to become blocked.
-When this happens, water backs up in the drain pan inside your furnace or air handler.
-It can then leak into your home.
-This is especially troublesome if your furnace or air handler is placed in the attic or above a finished ceiling.
+Unfortunately, a malfunction or sludge buildup can cause the piping to become backed up.
+When this happens, water floods the drain pan in your furnace or air handler.
+It can then reach your home.
+This is particularly troublesome if your furnace or air handler is installed in the attic or above a finished ceiling.

-In a majority of homes, municipal codes require a secondary or safety drain pan that is installed underneath the furnace or air handler.
-This secondary drain pan has piping that is directed to the outside of the home.
-Most of the time, the outlet of the pipe is found above the outside of a window so it’s quickly noticeable if water is draining from this pipe outlet.
+In the bulk of homes, building codes necessitate a secondary or safety drain pan that is put underneath the furnace or air handler.
+This secondary drain pan uses piping that is routed to the outside of the home.
+Typically, the outlet of the pipe is found above the outside of a window so it’s easily noticeable if water is draining from this pipe outlet.
 It is not normal for this to occur.
-If you see water spilling from piping on the outside of your home, this is likely evidence the primary drain is backed up and water is now draining from the safety drain pan.
+If you see water leaking from piping on the outside of your home, this is likely a sign the primary drain is backed up and water is now draining from the safety drain pan.

-Here are the most general causes for why your AC is leaking water and how to take care of the issue.
-Some homes can also have a safety device that will automatically switch off your AC if the drain becomes clogged.
-In this case your system will stop cooling until the drain is cleaned of any obstructions.
-Regardless, if you find water leaking, make sure to set your thermostat to "off" to minimize any further water damage and get in touch with a Aramendia Plumbing, Heating and Air service provider to correct the issues.
+Here are the most general causes for why your AC is leaking water and how to repair the issue.
+Some homes can also use a safety device that should automatically turn off your AC in the event the drain becomes clogged.
+In this case your system will stop cooling except if the drain is cleaned of any obstructions.
+Regardless, if you find water leaking, be sure to set your thermostat to “off” to stop any additional water damage and call a Service Experts Heating, Air Conditioning & Plumbing service provider to correct the issues.

-Leaking air conditioners often do best with professional support, which is why we’re here to assist you at Aramendia Plumbing, Heating and Air.
-We proudly deliver Expert air conditioning repair across North America, backed by a 100% Satisfaction Guarantee.*
+Leaking air conditioners frequently demand professional servicing, which is why we’re here to assist you at Service Experts Heating, Air Conditioning & Plumbing.
+We happily deliver Expert air conditioning repair across the U.S., backed by a 100% Satisfaction Guarantee.*

 1. Condensate Drain Is Blocked

-When hot, humid air runs along the evaporator coil, water collects on the chilly metal surface.
-Ultimately, the water drains into a pan beneath the indoor coil in the furnace or air handler.
-As the cooling sequence continues, the condensate flows out of the pan and into drain piping before the pan overflows.
+When hot, humid air reaches the evaporator coil, water collects on the chilled metal surface.
+Ultimately, the water drains into a pan underneath the indoor coil inside the furnace or air handler.
+As the cooling sequence takes place, the condensate flows out of the pan and into drain piping before the pan becomes full.

-However, mold, mineral deposits, dirt and other debris can clog the drain.
-This stops the water from moving away properly.
-Leave the unclogging process to an Expert like Aramendia Plumbing, Heating and Air for the peace of mind it’s completed properly and without causing further damage.
-Service Experts can also install a safety device that will quickly shut off your AC just in case the drain becomes clogged again sometime after, thus avoiding water damage inside your home.
-Of course, regular maintenance on your AC will help keep your condensate drain flushed and unhampered.
+However, mold, mineral deposits, dirt and other debris could clog the drain.
+This keeps the water from flowing away like it’s supposed to.
+Trust the unclogging process to an Expert like Service Experts Heating, Air Conditioning & Plumbing to guarantee it’s handled properly and without causing more damage.
+Service Experts can also install a safety device that will autonomously switch off your AC just in case the drain becomes backed up again in the future, thus minimizing water damage inside your home.
+Of course, consistent maintenance on your AC will help keep your condensate drain clean and unobstructed.

 2. Drain Line Is Disconnected

-While not very common, the drain line connection to the drain pan could become loose or disconnected.
-This may happen if someone is working nearby the unit or when swapping out the air filter.
-AC leaks may occur when the drain line disconnects from the pan.
-Inspect your AC to see if the drain line is still connected to the coil drain pan.
-If it is no longer connected, we suggest calling an HVAC technician to take care of this issue immediately.
-Arrange an appointment with Aramendia Plumbing, Heating and Air today.
+While uncommon, the drain line connection to the drain pan could become loose or disconnected.
+This will sometimes be the cause if someone is working around the unit or when swapping out the air filter.
+AC leaks might occur when the drain line disconnects from the pan.
+Take a look inside your AC to find out if the drain line is still attached to the coil drain pan.
+If it is no longer connected, we suggest calling an HVAC technician to repair this issue as soon as possible.
+Arrange an appointment with Service Experts Heating, Air Conditioning & Plumbing today.

 3. Condensate Pump Isn’t Working

-Some air conditioners need a condensate pump to properly drain the water.
-These pumps are needed when the home’s drain system is put above the AC unit.
-Even if the drain is clear, water could collect in the pan and leak out if the condensate pump is inoperable.
-First, make sure that the pump is being powered.
-If that’s not the root cause, the AC leak could be due to a broken condensate pump.
-You should contact an air conditioning contractor like Aramendia Plumbing, Heating and Air to resolve the issue.
+Some air conditioners require a condensate pump to adequately drain the water.
+These pumps are needed when the home’s drain system is placed above the AC unit.
+Even if the drain is unobstructed, water may build up in the pan and leak out if the condensate pump is faulty.
+First, double-check that the pump is currently powered.
+If that’s not the case, the AC leak may be due to a broken condensate pump.
+You should contact an air conditioning contractor like Service Experts Heating, Air Conditioning & Plumbing to resolve the issue.

-If you see tiny drips in lieu of a bigger puddle near the outside of your furnace or air handler, water may be dripping off the evaporator coil rather than properly flowing into the drain pan and condensate line.
-This can take place if the coils are soiled, or if holes in the insulation surrounding the coils redirect the water.
-The easiest approach to stop the evaporator coil from going downhill is to keep up with annual air conditioning maintenance using a Aramendia Plumbing, Heating and Air membership.
+If you see little drips in favor of a bigger puddle nearby the outside of your furnace or air handler, water may be splashing off the evaporator coil instead of properly draining into the drain pan and condensate line.
+This can occur if the coils are soiled, or if holes in the insulation best approach to keep the evaporator coil from going downhill is to keep up with annual air conditioning maintenance using a Service Experts Heating, Air Conditioning & Plumbing membership.

 5. Low Refrigerant Level

-If you uncover a leak and the AC isn't cooling properly, the refrigerant level may be insufficient because of a leak.
-Air conditioners rely on refrigerant to create cold air, so getting it looked at regularly during seasonal maintenance is highly useful for the life span of your unit.
-Without enough refrigerant, the evaporator coils may freeze over and cause the drain pan to overflow as they thaw.
-Despite some expectations, your AC does not need to be refilled unless there is a leak.
-The system is sealed and recharging is only done when a leak happens within the system.
-Call Aramendia Plumbing, Heating and Air as soon as you can to take care of AC refrigerant issues quickly.
+If you uncover a leak and the AC isn’t cooling properly, the refrigerant level may be insufficient because of a leak.
+Air conditioners depend on refrigerant to generate cold air, so getting it looked at consistently during seasonal maintenance is extremely beneficial for the life span of your unit.
+Without a full supply of refrigerant, the evaporator coils could freeze over and cause the drain pan to overflow as they thaw.
+Contrary to some expectations, your AC does not need to be refilled unless there is a leak.
+The system is sealed and recharging is only done when a leak appears in the system.
+Call Service Experts Heating, Air Conditioning & Plumbing immediately to take care of AC refrigerant issues quickly.

 6. Dirty Air Filter

-Your air conditioner's filter should be changed regularly to encourage enough airflow.
-Without adequate ventilation, the evaporator coils can become too cold and freeze.
+Your air conditioner’s filter should be changed regularly to ensure adequate airflow.
+Without adequate ventilation, the evaporator coils could become too cold and freeze.
 The evaporator coils will then thaw, causing excess water to fill in the drain pan—sometimes starting an overflow.
 To resolve this, try changing your air filter.
-If the problem sticks around, additional repairs may be the best option.
-Thankfully, HVAC technicians from Aramendia Plumbing, Heating and Air are here to serve you, ensuring the problem gets fixed.
+If the problem lasts, further repairs may be required.
+Thankfully, HVAC technicians from Service Experts Heating, Air Conditioning & Plumbing are happy to serve you, ensuring the problem gets resolved.

 7. Outdoor Temperature Is Too Cold to Run AC

-Air conditioners are designed to be used during warm weather.
-Running your AC when outdoor temperatures are 60 degrees Fahrenheit or lower may cause the evaporator coils to freeze.
-Once thawed, the water and ice will drop off the evaporator coils and may lead to an overflow thanks to ice blocking the drain pan opening.
-If a water leak persists, schedule a Aramendia Plumbing, Heating and Air technician backed by our 100% service guarantee* to help solve the problem.
+Air conditioners are built to run during warm weather.
+Using your AC when outdoor temperatures are 60 degrees Fahrenheit or colder can cause the evaporator coils to freeze.
+Once thawed, the water and ice will drop off the evaporator coils and may lead to an overflow due to ice blocking the drain pan opening.
+If a water leak persists, schedule a Service Experts Heating, Air Conditioning & Plumbing technician backed by our 100% service guarantee* to help solve the problem.

 8. Damaged Drip Pan

-Air conditioners are built to last, but nothing survives forever.
-If you use an AC that is 12 years or older, the drip pan might be damaged or corroded after years of normal use.
+Air conditioners are designed to last, but nothing lasts forever.
+If you own an AC that is 12 years or older, the drip pan could be damaged or corroded due to normal use.
 If the drain pan has holes in it, a water leak can appear as condensate seeps directly through it.
-Aramendia Plumbing, Heating and Air can replace the drain pan and ensure your AC gets back to working like it’s supposed to.
+Service Experts Heating, Air Conditioning & Plumbing can replace the drain pan and ensure your AC gets back to working like it’s supposed to.

-Our Experts Can Handle All Your Air Conditioning Repair Needs
+Our Experts Can Meet All Your Air Conditioning Repair Needs

-Whatever the reason why your AC is leaking water, Aramendia Plumbing, Heating and Air can solve the issue.
+Whatever the reason why your AC is leaking water, Service Experts Heating, Air Conditioning & Plumbing can fix the problem.
 We’ll troubleshoot and fix your air conditioner, getting it back to running again without delay.

-Our technicians are highly trained, knowledgeable and certified to perform exemplary work.
+Our technicians are well trained, knowledgeable and certified to complete quality work.
 We have full confidence in our repairs—in fact, we back up everything we perform with a one-year 100% Satisfaction Guarantee!*

 We’ll even talk about enrolling in a worry-free membership plan.
-This can help you catch AC issues, like water leaks, sooner so you can avoid future breakdowns while keeping your house cooler.
+This could help you catch AC issues, like water leaks, promptly so you can avoid future breakdowns while keeping your house comfortable.